trista1987/project-final/frontend/README.md

 3. Map for each parks
 - Since Google map API is only for free 3 months, so we use [React Leaflet]('https://react-leaflet.js.org/') instead of using Google Map.

+4. Carousel
+- We use [react-multi-carousel]("https://www.npmjs.com/package/react-multi-carousel") for displaying parks.

+5. Styling
+- Tailwind CSS

+6. Timezone
+- This website introduces parks from two countries: Finland and Sweden.
+[Moment Timezone]("https://momentjs.com/timezone/") has been used.

+7. Animation
+- [LottieFiles]("https://lottiefiles.com/") when data is loading.

+8. Forms
+- Signup, login forms and parks' rating: [MUI]("https://mui.com/")